mechyai/RL-EmsPy/README.md

 ### Please refer to the Wiki or `EmsPy` and `BcaEnv` code documentation on how to utilize this API.

-Below, is a sample sub-script of EmsPy usage: controlling the thermostat setpoints of a single zone of a 5-Zone Office Building.
+Below, is a sample sub-script of EmsPy usage: controlling the thermostat setpoints of a single zone of a 5-Zone Office Building based on the time of day.
 ```
 """
 This is a simple example to show how to set up and simulation and utilize some of emspy's features.